Stuycs-K/finalproject-09-jerermiasneto-manoel/PRESENTATION.md

 I will be focusing on Image Steganography; specifically one version of it: Hiding an image inside of another image.

-### History Of Stenography:
+### History Of Steganography:

-Origin of the word stenography dates back to Ancient Greece, in "stegano" and "grafia", and together this means “secret writing”.
+Origin of the word steganography dates back to Ancient Greece, in "stegano" and "grafia", and together this means “secret writing”.
 Ancient Greeks would carve messages on the wood of wax tablets without wax, and then cover the message with wax to make it appear as to no message exists.
 Romans would also use “invisible ink” to write secret messages on other, less secretive documents.

 ### My Program: Overview: